bannerImage.png

 Principal Private Residence

-Principal Private Residence is a tax relief that permits taxpayers to sell their main homes without having to pay CGT.
+Principal Private Residence (PPR) is a tax relief that permits taxpayers to sell their main homes without having to pay CGT.
 The key to qualifying for this relief is that the property needs to be, or have been, your main residence.

 This means in the last 9 months of ownership, even if the property was rented out you get PPR relief, if at some point you have lived in the property.
 Consequently you don't have to pay CGT on the gains made during that final 9 month time frame.

-This provides CGT relief to individual investors on the disposal of investments in ordinary shares.
+Investors' Relief (IR) provides CGT relief to individual investors on the disposal of investments in ordinary shares.
 The relief reduces the tax rate on gains to 10% for higher rate taxpayers.
 Disposals have to have been made after 6 April 2019 and the investments have to have been held for 3 years and made on, or after, 17 March 2016.
-The relief is also subject to a lifetime cap of £10m.

 Roll over relief